 - Night mode: After sunset (or at your preferred time), your Mi Band 4’s screen brightness will be lowered.

 - Do not disturb: Many fitness trackers have built-in DND modes, but the Mi Band 4’s can be turned on even without your phone nearby.
 If you’re getting bombarded with notifications and need them to stop, switching to DND mode can be done in only a few taps.

 The Mi Band 4 also supports different watch faces.
 There are a fair amount of watch face options available in the Mi Fit app.
-Roughly half of them are colorful digital faces, while the other half feature cute, big-eyed cartoon animals.
+Half of them are colorful digital faces, while the other half feature cute, big-eyed cartoon animals.
 To each their own.

 The Xiaomi Mi Fit app

 Xiaomi’s Mi Fit app is what you’ll use to pair the Mi Band 4 to your phone and view all your activity stats, unlike the Galaxy Fit, which uses multiple apps for device settings and health tracking.